 - Lifetime course access also includes Skills School, like email management, social media management, WordPress 101, Instagram deep dive, and more.

 $10K VA Pros

 Course content is easy-to-follow and Kayla lays out how you can gradually increase your confidence and strategy to go from making $15 per hour as a Virtual Assistant to making $10,000 or more per month.

-Each course creator has overlap but also unique strategies for finding clients (another struggle for beginning VAs).
+Each course creator has overlap but also unique strategies for finding clients (a challenge for most beginning VAs).
 Kayla mentions a hashtag strategy and includes an hourly rate calculator I haven’t seen before.

 She also has a great module on how to set boundaries with clients and things to consider when creating a virtual assistant contract before working with clients.